yaysummeriscoming/Merge_Batch_Norm/readme.md

 [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/abs/1502.03167)

+Note: This script currently only supports a linear stack of layers & 2D convolutions.

 Background:

 The batch normalisation transform has now become one of the base ingredients when training CNNs.
 The transform can be described as: